Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 React Native is a cross-platform native mobile app development framework created by Facebook based on their React JavaScript library.
 React Native mainly uses JavaScript with JSX, an extension of JavaScript, ES6 (ECMAScript 6), a major update to JavaScript that includes dozens of new features, and React.JS, a JavaScript library for building user interfaces.
 React Native allows you to build mobile apps using React Native components, which are then compiled into native apps that are almost identical to apps written using native tools.

-React Native Pros
+React Native pros

 Some of the advantages of cross-platform mobile app development using React Native include: